-- the amount that was recognised in other comprehensive income during the period: - the amount that was reclassified from equity to profit or loss for the period, showing the amount included in each line item in the statement of comprehensive income; and - the amount that was removed from equity during the period and included in the initial cost or other carrying amount of a nonfinancial asset or non-financial liability whose acquisition or incurrence was a hedged highly probable forecast transaction.
+- the amount that was recognised in other comprehensive income during the period; - the amount that was reclassified from equity to profit or loss for the period, showing the amount included in each line item in the statement of comprehensive income; and - the amount that was removed from equity during the period and included in the initial cost or other carrying amount of a non-financial asset or non-financial liability whose acquisition or incurrence was a hedged highly probable forecast transaction.

-IFRS 7:24 24B An entity shall disclose, in a tabular format, the following amounts related to hedged items separately by risk category for the types of hedges as follows:
+24B An entity shall disclose, in a tabular format, the following amounts related to hedged items separately by risk category for the types of hedges as follows:

-- (c) for fair value hedges: - (ii) the accumulated amount of fair value hedge adjustments on the hedged item included in the carrying amount of the hedged item recognised in the statement of financial position (presenting assets separately from liabilities); - (v) the accumulated amount of fair value hedge adjustments remaining in the statement of financial position for any hedged items that have ceased to be adjusted for hedging gains and losses in accordance with paragraph 6.5.10 of IFRS 9. - (d) for cash flow hedges and hedges of a net investment in a foreign operation: - the balances in the cash flow hedge reserve and the foreign (iii) currency translation reserve for continuing hedges that are accounted for in accordance with paragraphs 6.5.11 and 6.5.13(a) of IFRS 9; and - (iv) the balances remaining in the cash flow hedge reserve and the foreign currency translation reserve from any hedging relationships for which hedge accounting is no longer applied.
+- (c) for fair value hedges: - (ii) the accumulated amount of fair value hedge adjustments on the hedged item included in the carrying amount of the hedged item recognised in the statement of financial position (presenting assets separately from liabilities); - (v) the accumulated amount of fair value hedge adjustments remaining in the statement of financial position for any hedged items that have ceased to be adjusted for hedging gains and losses in accordance with paragraph 6.5.10 of IFRS 9. - (d) for cash flow hedges and hedges of a net investment in a foreign operation: - (iii) the balances in the cash flow hedge reserve and the foreign currency translation reserve for continuing hedges that are accounted for in accordance with paragraphs 6.5.11 and 6.5.13(a) of IFRS 9; and - (iv) the balances remaining in the cash flow hedge reserve and the foreign currency translation reserve from any hedging relationships for which hedge accounting is no longer applied.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2024 (continued)

-35. Analysis of amounts recognised in other comprehensive income (continued)

-Items that will or may be reclassified to profit or loss: C G Revaluation G reserve Fair value C through other C comprehensive O income reserve Cash flow hedging reserve C for continuing Ö interest rate O swap hedges Cash flow hedging reserve Cor continuing Soforeign exchange Contract hedges C Foreign C exchange O reserve C. C. Retained O earnings Fair value through other comprehensive income investments: Valuation (losses)/gains on fair value through other comprehensive income debt securities Cash flow hedges: - (9) - - - - Gains recognised on hedging instruments - - 731 200 - - Transferred to profit or loss for the year (included in administrative expenses) Transferred to profit and loss for the year (included in finance - - - (48) - - expense) - - (200) - - - Transferred to initial carrying amount of property, plant and equipment - - (775) - Transferred to initial carrying amount of inventory - - - 165 - - Exchange differences arising on translation of foreign operations - - - - 2,084 - Tax relating to items that may be reclassified (Note 10) - 2 (156) (58) - (3,434) (299) 375 (516) 2,084 205
+35. Analysis of amounts recognised in other comprehensive income (continued) for continuing interest rate swap hedges Contract hedges Foreign exchange reserve through other comprehensive income reserve hedging reserve hedging reserve Revaluation reserve Cash flow Cash flow Retained earnings CU'000 CU'000 CU'000 CU'000 CU'000 Items that will or may be reclassified to profit or loss: Fair value through other comprehensive income investments: Valuation (losses)/gains on fair value through other comprehensive income debt securities (9)Cash flow hedges: Gains recognised on hedging instruments 731 200 Transferred to profit or loss for the year (included in administrative expenses) (48)Transferred to profit and loss for the year (included in finance expense) (200)Transferred to initial carrying amount (775)of property, plant and equipment Transferred to initial carrying amount of inventory 165 Exchange differences arising on translation of foreign operations 2,084 Tax relating to items that may be reclassified (Note 10) 2 (156)(58)(299)(3,434)375 (516)2,084 205